 • Immunosuppression: Prolonged use of corticosteroids may increase the incidence of secondary infection, mask acute infection (including fungal infections), prolong or exacerbate viral infections, or limit response to vaccines.
 Avoid use if possible in patients with ocular herpes; active or quiescent respiratory tuberculosis; or untreated viral, fungal, or bacterial or parasitic systemic infections.
 Exposure to chickenpox or measles should be avoided; if the patient is exposed, prophylaxis with varicella zoster immune globulin or pooled intravenous immunoglobulin, respectively, may be indicated.
 If chickenpox develops, treatment with antiviral agents may be considered.

 • Oral candidiasis: Local oropharyngeal Candida infections have been reported; if this occurs, treat appropriately while continuing therapy.
-Patients should be instructed to rinse mouth with water (without swallowing) after each use.
+Patients should be instructed to rinse mouth with water (without swallowing) and spit after each use.

 • Asthma: Supplemental steroids (oral or parenteral) may be needed during stress or severe asthma attacks.
 Short-acting beta2-agonist (eg, albuterol) should be used for acute symptoms and symptoms occurring between treatments.
 Use is contraindicated in status asthmaticus or during other acute asthma episodes requiring intensive measures.

 • Bone mineral density: Use with caution in patients with major risk factors for decreased bone mineral count such as prolonged immobilization, family history of osteoporosis, or chronic use of drugs that can reduce bone mass (eg, anticonvulsants, oral corticosteroids); long-term use of inhaled corticosteroids have been associated with decreases in bone mineral density.